 Unplugged is a masterpiece of not just lyrical and musical genius, but an ocean of spiritual teaching, with a raw authenticity, and a creative freedom that is essential to the application of value for this kind of work.
 Often misunderstood when evaluated through a Western lens, this series seeks to apply an African epistemological lens to the analysis of the work.

-In the analysis, we will draw from African epistemologies such as Ubuntu, which emphasizes communal healing and interconnectedness, Nommo, the Dogon concept of the power of the spoken word to create reality, and others.
+In the analysis, we will draw from African epistemologies such as Ubuntu, which emphasizes communal healing and interconnectedness, Nommo, and the Dogon concept of the power of the spoken word to create reality.
 Hill’s stripped-back, spiritually charged performance perfectly illustrates how these frameworks see art as a tool for truth-telling, spiritual awakening, and collective liberation, rather than commercial success.

 We will explore the album’s musicality, its lyrical content, and its cultural and spiritual significance.
 In contrast to Western standards of art criticism, which often focus on how a piece compares to a Eurocentric or white-dominated canon, this series will center the inherent value of Unplugged as we examine its influence on the communities it was meant to serve—particularly Black communities and creatives—and consider its enduring legacy across generations.